rackerlabs/support-how-to/content/how-to/cloud-servers/manually-enable-auto-updates-on-rhel-and-centos-public-cloud-servers/index.md

 9. Sometimes, you may need to maintain the version of a package and not update it, due to compatibility issues that may arise with other applications that depend on the package.

-   Here, We take an example of 2 packages -- mysql and php.
+   Also, there is one more file you can use `yum-cron-hourly.conf` under `/etc/yum` directory for slicing yum works based on your need.

-   Edit the `yum-cron.conf` file and `yum-cron-hourly.conf` under `/etc/yum` directory.
+   Here, We take an example of 2 packages to exclude: mysql and php.

-   Exammple settings in `yum-cron.conf`:
+   Edit the `yum-cron.conf` file.

        $ vi /etc/yum/yum-cron.conf